Reasons for eTA Extension in South Korea

 Frequently Asked Questions

-Yes, in many cases, you can extend a tourist visa for an additional 30 to 90 days, depending on your situation.
+Yes, in many cases, you can extend a tourist eTA for an additional 30 to 90 days, depending on your situation.
 However, extensions are not always guaranteed and depend on the immigration authorities' assessment.

-Content Disclaimer: Although this information was last updated in March 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.
+Content Disclaimer: Although this information was last updated in July 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.